matestack/matestack-ui-core/docs/components/video.md

 Show [specs](/spec/usage/components/video_spec.rb)

 The HTML video tag implemented in Ruby.
-Right now, only the MP4 format is supported.

 ## Parameters
-The video component takes a mandatory path argument and can take a number of optional configuration params.
+The video component takes mandatory path and type arguments and can take a number of optional configuration params.

 #### # autoplay (optional)
 Expects a boolean and specifies whether the video should start playing as soon as it is ready.